-OCTA shall select projects through a competitive process for Project O (Regional Capacity Program), Project P (Regional Signal Synchronization), and the transit program (Projects S, T, V and W).
+OCTA shall select projects through a competitive process for Project O (the Regional Capacity Program (Project O), Project P (the Regional Traffic Signal Synchronization (Project P), and the various transit programs (Projects S, T, V and W), and the Environmental Cleanup Program (Project X).
 Each program has a specific focus and evaluation criteria as outlined in the guidelines.

-OCTA shall distribute Local Fair Share Program (Project Q) funds on a formula basis to eligible jurisdictions.
-The program receives eighteen percent (18%) of Net Revenues.
+OCTA shall distribute Local Fair Share Program (Project Q) funds on a formula basis to eligible jurisdictionslocal agencies.
+The program receives eighteen percent (18% percent) of Net Revenues.
 The formula is based upon three components:

-- Fifty percent (50%) based upon population - Twenty-five percent (25%) based upon centerline miles on the existing Master Plan of Arterial Highways (MPAH) - Twenty-five percent (25%) based upon jurisdictions share of countywide taxable sales
+- Fifty percent (50%percent) based upon population - Twenty-five percent (25%percent) based upon centerline miles on the existing Master Plan of Arterial Highways (MPAH) - Twenty-five percent (25%percent) based upon jurisdictions local agency's share of countywide taxable sales

 Projects that are wholly funded by M2 Fair Share revenues and/or local sources are not subject to a competitive process.
-However, program expenditures must maintain certain eligibility criteria as outlined in the M2 Eligibility Guidance Manual.
-Jurisdictions must conform to annual eligibility requirements in order to receive fair share funding and participate in the CTFP funding process.
+However, program expenditures must maintain certain eligibility-criteria as outlined in the Ordinance and M2 Eligibility Guidance Manual M2 Eligibility Guidelines.
+Jurisdictions-Local agencies must conform to annual eligibility requirements in order to receive fair share funding and participate in the CTFP funding process.
 Key requirements include:

-- Timely use of funds (expend within three years of receipt) - Meet maintenance of effort requirements - Use of funding on transportation activities consistent with Article XIX of State Constitution - Include project in seven-year capital improvement plan (CIP) - Consistency with MPAH, Pavement Management Program, and Signal Synchronization Master Plan
+- Timely use of funds (expend within three years of receipt) - Meet maintenance of effort requirements - Use of funding on transportation activities consistent with Article XIX of State Constitution (Article XIX) - Include project in seven-year capital improvement plan (CIP)

+Consistency with MPAH, Pavement Management Program, and Signal Synchronization Master Plan

 As indicated above, M2 Fair Share revenues are subject to timely use of funds provisions (must be expended within three years of receipt).
 If an agency is unable to meet this provision, an extension of up to 24 months can be granted.
-Requests for extension on the timely use of M2 Fair Share revenues will be made as part of the Semi-Annual Review process.
+Requests for extension on the timely use of M2 Fair Share revenues will be made as part of the Semi-Annual Review semi-annual review process.
 In addition to a written request, the agency will also submit an expenditure plan of how the funds will be expended.